 Weekend mornings may be the default, albeit traditional time to make griddled things like pancakes and waffles, but this recipe is so quick and easy you can really make them any day of the week.

-I like to use multi-grain bread to make French toast (my favorite comes from Trader Joe’s).
+I like to use multi-grain bread to make French toast.
+My favorite bread comes from Trader Joe’s.